-USMM isn’t what you might call an intelligent auditing tool.
+USMM isn’t what you might call an intelligent measurementing tool.
 There is no dynamic link between a user’s capability and their licence type.
 A user’s licence type is a static piece of data in the system much like their name.
 The license type assigned to a user must be maintained by the customer.
 Good system administration will update a user’s licence type periodically to reflect their current capabilities, but often it is a process which falls between the cracks.

 “A user’s licence type is a static piece of data in the system much like their name.
 There is no dynamic link between a user’s capability and their licence type.”

 Over the years, I have encountered multiple clients confidence their licensing position was compliant, left utterly confused and bemused by what USMM has told them.
 Had they run USMM and LAW reports, and not reviewed them before sending them to SAP they would have non-compliant as a direct result of not accurately reporting their system usage to SAP.
 This inaccurate reporting is a direct result of incorrectly configuring user capabilities to match their role, either in the first instance or because of change, and not properly understanding what USMM is counting and how which would have prompted them to properly manage their user license allocations.

 A few recurring USMM issues

 - Users locked but not expired.

 - Users having multiple ID’s and therefore being counted by USMM multiple times.